 Toyota Corolla Hybrid

-Our American friends prefer mid-size sedans, but here in Canada we tend to like our cars on the smaller side.
-Enter the Toyota Corolla Hybrid, one of the more mainstream-looking packages in this segment.
-For 2024, Toyota is offering a total of four Corolla Hybrid models in Canada.
-Three of these are sold with all-wheel drive (AWD), making this an especially compelling offering north of the border.
-A 1.8-litre four-cylinder engine pairs with the updated hybrid system for a total output of 138 horsepower, while NRCan rates combined fuel efficiency from 4.7 to 5.3 litres per 100 kilometres depending on the model.
+Our American neighbours prefer mid-size sedans, but here in Canada we tend to like our cars on the smaller side.
+In fact, the Toyota Corolla has been Canada’s best-selling car for the past couple of years.
+The Toyota Corolla Hybrid sedan has played a role in that success and is one of the more mainstream-looking packages in this segment.
+For 2025, Toyota is offering a total of four Corolla Hybrid models in Canada.
+Three of these are sold with AWD, making this an especially compelling offering north of the border.
+A 1.8-litre four-cylinder engine pairs with the updated hybrid system for a total output of 138 horsepower, while impressive fuel efficiency measures up at 4.7 to 5.3 litres per 100 kilometres depending on the model.
 All Corollas now come with wireless Apple CarPlay and Android Auto as well as Toyota’s latest Safety Sense 3.0 suite of safety features.
-Pricing starts at an MSRP of $29,705 for the base LE and $31,205 for the LE with AWD, while the top XSE AWD is priced at $37,765.
+Pricing starts at an MSRP of $29,885 for the base LE and $31,385 for the LE with AWD, while the top XSE AWD is priced at $38,980.

 Toyota Crown

 And now for something completely different: a car that’s not a car.
 The Crown nameplate represents the best luxury Toyota has to offer in Japan and elsewhere.
-Last year, Toyota relaunched the Crown as a “reimagined sedan” with a lifted ride height, huge wheels, standard AWD, and two different hybrid powertrains.
-This includes the first use of Toyota’s new Hybrid Max performance-oriented configuration with power specs of a net 340 horsepower and 400 pound-feet of torque from a 2.4-litre turbocharged four-cylinder engine matched with a pair of electric motors.
+Toyota relaunched the Crown for 2023 as a “reimagined sedan” with a lifted ride height, huge wheels, standard AWD, and two different hybrid powertrains for plenty of practicality.
+This includes the first use of Toyota’s new Hybrid Max performance-oriented configuration with power specs of a net 340 horsepower and 400 pound-feet of torque from a 2.4-litre turbocharged four-cylinder engine matched with a pair of electric motors and an adaptive suspension.
 This powertrain is rated at 7.8 litres per 100 kilometres combined.
 The base powertrain includes a 2.5-litre four-cylinder internal combustion engine and has a combined fuel consumption of 5.7 litres per 100 kilometres.
-The 2024 Toyota Crown has a starting price of $55,205 for the Limited grade and $64,905 for the Platinum grade.
+The 2024 Toyota Crown has a starting price of $57,382 for the Limited grade and $66,815 for the Platinum grade.

 Toyota Prius AWD

-What a difference a year can make!
-As the Toyota Prius entered a new generation for 2023, it went from drab and boring to downright exciting.
-Key new features include eye-catching styling, standard AWD in Canada, and standard wireless Apple CarPlay and Android Auto.
+When the Toyota Prius entered a new generation for 2023, it went from drab and boring to downright exciting.
+Key new features include eye-catching hatchback styling, standard AWD in Canada, and standard wireless Apple CarPlay and Android Auto.
 NRCan rates the Toyota Prius Hybrid at 4.8 L/100 km combined, making it one of the most eco-friendly cars you can buy without a plug.
-For 2024, there are two trims of the Toyota Prius available in Canada.
-The Prius XLE AWD is priced at $40,365, while the Prius Limited AWD costs $46,465.
+For 2024, there were two trims of the Toyota Prius available in Canada: the Prius XLE AWD priced at $40,645, and the Prius Limited AWD at $46,785.
+2025 pricing has not yet been announced as of this writing.

 Volvo S60 Recharge